jsta/gssurgo_data/README.md

 `make all`

-### 2. Pull specific variable and merge with corresponding tif
+### 2. Pull a specific variable and merge with corresponding tif

 Compose an SQL query that give a two column result of `mukey` and `some_variable`.
 For example, `'SELECT mukey, nonirryield_r FROM mucropyld WHERE (cropname = "Corn")'`.
 Pass this query to `query_gpkg.py` along with a bounding box given by `xmax`, `xmin`, `ymin`, `ymax`.
 For example, the following call produces a tif or non irrigated corn yields clipped to the defined bounding box: